Load Encoding for Learning AC-OPF: Experimental Evaluation

-Table~\ref{tbl:data_dim} shows, for each test case, the dimension (i.e., $c_p + c_q$) for the load vector ($\bm{p^d}$,$\bm{q^d}$) in the original data set and compares it to the reduced dimension for the load vector ($\bm{\hat{p}^d}$,$\bm{\hat{q}^d}$).
-This reduced dimension is computed by running algorithm Algorithm~\ref{alg:penalty} on the ($\approx$ 2000) test cases for each benchmark data set and removing the loads that are always assigned to zero.
+Table~\ref{tbl:data_dim} shows, for each test case, the dimension (i.e., $c_p + c_q$) for the input load tensor ($\bm{p^d}$,$\bm{q^d}$) in the original data set and compares it to the reduced dimension for the input load tensor ($\bm{\hat{p}^d}$,$\bm{\hat{q}^d}$).
+This reduced dimension is computed by running Algorithm~\ref{alg:penalty} on the ($\approx$ 2000) test cases for each benchmark data set and removing the loads that are always assigned to zero.
 Remarkably, given the wide range of considered loads, many of the test cases (except the 118 and 1460 cases) achieve a significant dimensionality reduction.
 Of particular interest are the large RTE test cases whose dimensions are reduced by 24\% and 28\% and the large {\tt wp\_mp} test cases whose dimensions are reduced by 55\% and 57\%.

-\paragraph{Encoder Learning} This section presents results on the learning of the encoder.
-Figure~\ref{fig:enc_conv} shows, on three large test cases, the Mean Squared Errors (averaged by the number of training cases) and cumulative runtimes in seconds for training the linear encoder $\mathbb{E}_L$ and the full-NN encoder $\mathbb{E}_F$.
-The linear encoder trains faster than the full-NN encoder, but its prediction errors, albeit small, are almost always larger than the full-NN encoder.